geclos/homepage/content/drafts/junior_interview_tips.md

 The first interview is mostly inoquous: an opportunity for us and the candidate to assess whether we are a good match.
 The only piece of advice I can give you at this point are to be honest, not be a jerk and ask as many questions as you can.
-Ideally, you want to get out of this encounter convinced that either this is your next dream job or an opportunity not worth pursuing.
+Ideally, you want to get out of this encounter convinced whether you want this job or not.
 We will answer almost any question you might have, and you should be wary of any company that isn't willing to do the same.

 Once introductions have been made, you will be asked to submit a take-home exercise that will require from you to write a representative chunk of your own code.
 If you are prolific enough, we might event accept some other program you have already developed.
 The second interview basically consists of you going through your own code with some devs from our tech team.
-You'll get asked technical questions about your code and some more general aspects if the conversation takes us down that path.
+You'll get asked technical questions about your exercise and some more general aspects if the conversation takes us down that path.

 The purpose of this exercise is many-fold, from evaluating general technical